FrancesCoronel/personal-website-v3/site/content/adventures/2015-03-01-jeopardy-template.md

 * 6,200+ views for Speaker deck of Keynote
 * 5,400+ views for Speaker deck of Google Slides
 * 1,900+ views for Behance of Google Slides

-* = 15,800+ total views across the web
+= 15,800+ total views across the web

-TODO: [gallery type="rectangular" size="full" ids="5093,5094,5095,5096" ]

----

-Jeopardy Template
-Made using Keynote
-FVCproductions 2015
-Download this Keynote file at https://github.com/fvcproductions/keynote-jeopardy.

-Jeopardy template created using Keynote that can be used by anybody to create their own Jeopardy game.
-Comes with animation, transitions, audio, and daily double features that can all be edited.
-Download Keynote: http://bit.ly/jeopardy-template

-External Fonts Used
-Gyparody (title)
-Exposition (last slide)
-Square 721 (prize money numbers)